 Second Division Clerk, General Registry Office (Scotland)

 Born circa 1884 in England, he was raised in Barrow-in-Furness, Lancashire.
-Began his career in the Post Office in 1899, and transferred to Register House in 1910.
-He married in 1911 and had two children with his wife Mary Warner.
+Started in civil service, 1899.
+Second Division Clerk, Board of Education, 17 Apr-16 Oct 1902, and General Post Office, 5 Nov 1902-9 Jan 1910.
+Appointed to GROS, 10 Jan 1910.
+He married Mary Ann Warner, 2 Dec 1911, in Edinburgh and they had two children.
 Enlisted in the Royal Field Artillery and was promoted to Sergeant 650467.
+By 25 July 1916 he was Battery Quarter Master Sergeant of “A” Battery, 325th Brigade, RFA.
 His final posting was with ‘C’ Battery, 155th Brigade.
-He was killed near Arras before the final Allied advances which won the war.
-Aged 34.
+He was killed near Arras before the final Allied advances which won the war, aged 34.

 Killed in action 12 July 1918.